AvinashMV/SER502-Spring2018-Team30/README.md

 1. Download the Slice.zip file
 2. Extract the zip file and go to command line
 3. Write a Slice program and save it as a text file
-4. Run java -jar Slice.jar pgm.txt
+4. Run java -jar Slice.jar input.txt
 5. There will be two new files created after running the jar file in java intermediate.sl - The intermediate code generated parseTree.pt - The parse tree for reference